Skip to content

 -H "Authorization: Bearer $WHATISUP_API_KEY"

-Every authenticated request charges 1 token from a per-customer token bucket.
-The defaults are:
+Every authenticated request charges 1 token from a per-customer bucket.
+The defaults give you a 60-request burst and ~1 request / second sustained — plenty for most workloads.

 X-RateLimit-Limit: 60